-The subject land is generally square in shape and forms a parcel with a total area of 3.07 hectares.
-The area of works subject to this proposal is limited to the eastern and north eastern portions of the site, which immediately adjoins the existing public amenities facility that is proposed to be demolished.
+The subject land is generally square in shape and forms a parcel with a total area of 3.77 hectares.
+The area of works is limited to the southern portion of the site adjacent to an existing gravel parking area at the site's frontage at Curlew Crescent.